Applying Calculus in Intelligence Calculations

 (The Question of a Coup)

-This introductory manual starts where conventional intelligence analysis grows uncomfortable—and stops—sophisticated mathematics.
+This introductory manual starts where conventional intelligence analysis grows uncomfortable—and grinds to a screeching halt—and that is, sophisticated mathematics.
 No one likes maths, but it's maths that saves the day, every day.
 This manual takes a turn most intelligence analysts never expect: Calculus.
 This is not just equations; it's not academic maths, but a discipline designed to reason under uncertainty, thresholds, and hidden coordination.

 Yes, many intelligence failures are driven less by missing information and more by a false sense of certainty.